Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Jointly Constrained GNEPs

-This model can be generalized by allowing joint restrictions in the players' strategy sets, that is, extending the above model to a jointly constrained GNEP with respect to a set $X \subseteq \prod_{i \in N} X_i$, e.g., if the the usage of resources is bounded by hard capacities. \end{example} GNEPs with joint constraints were first studied in detail by Rosen in 1965~\cite{Rosen65}.
-Since then, these GNEPs have been the object of a fairly intense study in the literature and became one of the best understood subclasses of the GNEP, see~\cite{facchinei_kanzow_2007} for more details.
+\begin{example}[Jointly Constrained Atomic Congestion Games] We first describe the atomic (resource-weighted) congestion game, which is a generalization of the model of Rosenthal~\cite{Rosenthal73}, without joint restrictions.
+The set of strategies available to player~$i\in N =\{1,\ldots,n\}$ is given by $X_i \subseteq\times_{j\in E}\{0,d_{ij}\}$ for weights $d_{ij}>0$ and resources $j\in E =\{1,\ldots,m\}$.
+Note that by assuming $ x_i\in \{0,1\}^m$ for all $i\in N$, that is, $d_{ij}=1$, we obtain the standard congestion game model of Rosenthal.
+The cost functions on resources are given by \emph{player-specific functions} $c_{ij}(\ell_j( x))$, $j\in E$, $i\in N$, where $\ell(x):=\sum_{i\in N} x_i$.
+The private cost of a player $i\in N$ for strategy profile $x\in \prod_{i \in N} X_i$ is defined by $\pi_i(x_i,x_{-i}):= \sum_{j\in E} c_{ij}(\ell_j( x))x_{ij}.$ This model can be generalized by allowing joint restrictions in the players' strategy sets, that is, extending the above model to a jointly constrained GNEP with respect to a set $X \subseteq \prod_{i \in N} X_i$, e.g., if the usage of resources is bounded by hard capacities. \end{example} GNEPs with joint constraints were first studied in detail by Rosen in 1965~\cite{Rosen65}.
+Since then, these GNEPs have been the object of a fairly intense study in the literature and became one of the best understood subclasses of the GNEP, see~\cite{FacchineiK10} for more details.
 Our goal is to identify properties of an instance $I$ so that a convexified instance $I^\conv \in \mathcal{I}^\conv$ exists that belongs to these well-understood jointly constrained/convex GNEPs.
 It seems quite natural to hope for a given jointly constrained instance $I$ that its convexification $\mathcal{I}^\conv$ contains a jointly constrained GNEP.
 However, this is in general not the case as the example in Figure~\ref{fig: ExaSJC} illustrates.
-There, the instance $I$ is jointly constrained w.r.t.~$X$, where any $I^\conv \in \mathcal{I}^\conv$ can not be jointly constrained w.r.t.~some set $X^\conv$.
-This becomes evident when one assumes that $I^\conv$ would be jointly convex w.r.t.~some set $X^\conv$.
-Then $2 \in \dom X_1,\dom X_2$ and thus $(2,2) \in \conv(X_1(2)) \times 2 = X_1^\conv(2) \times 2$ would imply $(2,2) \in X^\conv$ which contradicts $(2,2) \notin \conv(X_2(2)) \times 2 = X_2^\conv(2) \times 2$.